$\mathbb{Z}_2$ lattice gauge theories and Kitaev's toric code: A scheme for analog quantum simulation: Building block for LGT in 2nd-order perturbation theory

 \subsection{Numerical simulation for full triangle}

 To underline our predictions from Sections~\ref{supp:single_block_scqubit} and~\ref{supp:merging_blocks}, we performed an exact diagonalisation analysis of the microscopic Hamiltonian~(\ref{supp:equation_full_sc_hamiltonian}) and compared it to the ideal $\mathbb{Z}_2$ model Eq.~(\ref{eq:building_block}).
 For this, we calculate two quantities: the Gauss' laws $\G_i$ and the dynamic of the matter excitations as shown in Fig.~\ref{fig:supp_numerics_triangle}.

-A full triangular configuration was initialized with a single matter excitation on site $1$ and all link variables pointing along $\hat{\tau}^x=+1$ before the system was time-evolved.
-The parameters were chosen such that an effective hopping $t_\mathrm{eff}/g = 0.02$ according to Eq.~(\ref{supp:eq_teff_2ndorder}) for fixed $\Delta_i$ is achieved, where~$i=1,2,3$ labels the three sites.
-The $\Delta_i$ have a slight disorder $|\delta/g| = 1 \ll |2g^2/\Delta|$ as proposed in Sec.~\ref{supp:merging_blocks}.
-Due to the disorder the systems has different dispersive energy shifts depending on the position of the matter excitation (cf. Tab.~\ref{supp:table_2nd_order}).
-To adjust for the shifts, we finetuned hoppings $g_i$ on the links in the following way, which solves for equal shifts and equal effective hoppings on all links: \begin{itemize} \item Set $\dfrac{g_1}{g}=1$ \item Choose $\dfrac{t_\mathrm{eff}}{g}$ and $\dfrac{\Delta_{1,2,3}}{g}$ \item Calculate $\dfrac{\beta_1}{g} = \dfrac{t_\mathrm{eff}\Delta_1^2}{g(2g_1^2 + t_\mathrm{eff} \Delta_1)}$ \item The remaining parameters follow by solving the constraints: $\dfrac{\beta_{2,3}}{g} = \dfrac{\Delta_{2,3}\beta_1}{\Delta_1 g}$ and $\dfrac{g_{2,3}^2}{g^2} = \dfrac{\beta_{2,3}}{\beta_1}$ \end{itemize} The Gauss' laws are very well conserved for any duration the system was evolved, which shows that we indeed implement a \Ztwo{} LGT.
+A full triangular configuration was initialized with a single matter excitation on site $1$ and all link variables pointing along $\tau^x=+1$ before the system was time-evolved.
+The parameters were chosen such that an effective hopping $t_\mathrm{eff}/g = 0.02$ according to Eq.~(\ref{supp:eq_teff_2ndorder}) for fixed $\beta_i$ is achieved, where~$i=1,2,3$ labels the three sites.
+The $\beta_i$ and corresponding~$\Delta_i$ have a slight disorder $|\delta/g| = 1 \ll |2g^2/\Delta|$ as proposed in Sec.~\ref{supp:merging_blocks}.
+Due to the disorder the system has different dispersive energy shifts depending on the position of the matter excitation (cf. Tab.~\ref{supp:table_2nd_order}).
+To enable a direct comparison with the ideal model, we finetuned hoppings $g_i$ on the links in the following way, which solves for equal shifts and equal effective hoppings on all links: \begin{itemize} \item Set $\dfrac{g_1}{g}=1$ \item Choose $\dfrac{t_\mathrm{eff}}{g}$ and $\dfrac{\beta_{1,2,3}}{g}$ \item Calculate $\dfrac{\Delta_1}{g} = \dfrac{\beta_1}{g}\left( \dfrac{1}{2} - \sqrt{1 + \dfrac{8g_1^2}{t_\mathrm{eff}\beta_1}} \right)$ \item The remaining parameters follow by solving the constraints: $\dfrac{\Delta_{2,3}}{g} = \dfrac{\beta_{2,3}\Delta_1}{\beta_1 g}$ and $\dfrac{g_{2,3}^2}{g^2} = \dfrac{\beta_{2,3}}{\beta_1}$ \end{itemize} The Gauss' laws are very well conserved for any duration the system was evolved, which shows that we indeed implement a \Ztwo{} LGT.
 Also the dynamics of the matter excitation only show tiny deviations after long times, which is presumably due to a slightly different $t_\mathrm{eff}$ from higher order contributions.
 Note, however, the Gauss' law is fulfilled independent of this finetuning procedure.